Foot pain is pure misery for thousands but often it is needlessly.

-There are amazingly 26 bones in the foot, each and every one capable of causing foot pain!
+There are amazingly twenty six bones in the foot, each and every one capable of causing foot pain!
 In between are even more joints, likewise a rich source of pain.
-The cuboid alone abuts six different bones, all with a joint.
+The cuboid bone alone abuts six different bones, all with a joint.

 foot is extremely richly endowed with nerves that send information to

-the brain, telling the brain exactly where the body is poised in space.
+the brain, telling the latter exactly where the body is poised in space.

-We call it "proprioception" - it is so important that the body dedicates
+We call it proprioception; you might think of it as position sense.
+It is so important that the body dedicates

 a specific tract in the spinal cord carrying this information to the

-Little wonder that the foot, with so many bones, joints, ligaments, nerves and muscles, all extremely pain sensitive, can cause so much discomfort.
+Little wonder that the foot, with so many bones, joints, ligaments, nerves and muscles, all of which are extremely pain sensitive, can cause so much discomfort.

 "Do you appreciate your feet?
 Have you thanked your metatarsals for their hard work?
-How about your talus?"
+How about your cuboid?"

 Foot pain often starts after a inadequately managed ankle sprain.
 When you turn your ankle, it's not only ligaments that are sprained.
 Frequently several muscles are strained, either on the side of the leg and even under the foot, and the small bones in the midfoot are subluxated.
 Often the talus, or the cuboid, and the calcaneus (heel bone) too may become fixated and in fact any of the ankle and foot bones.
 It all starts with a thorough examination before any ankle sprain treatment.
 Prevention!

 Metarsarsalgia, or ball of the foot pain, is a very common and sometimes extremely distressing problem.
-It can be acute, often recurs, and in many people becomes a chronic source of pain.
-A limp often develops with a negative knock-on effect at the knees, hips and spine.
+It can be acute, often recurs, and in many people becomes a chronic source of discomfort.
+A limp often develops with a negative knock on effect at the knees, hips and spine.

 The arrow points clearly to the callus formation.
-Improper fitting and too-tight shoes may be the cause, especially women’s dress shoes with a high heel, which force more weight onto the forefoot.
+Improper fitting and shoes that are too tight may be the cause, especially women’s dress shoes with a high heel, which force more weight onto the forefoot.

-Pointed shoes squeeze the ball-of-foot into a restricted space, forcing the met heads against each other, irritating the nerves that run between them.
+Pointed shoes squeeze the ball of foot into a restricted space, forcing the met heads against each other, irritating the nerves that run between the bones.
 This may cause a Morton’s neuroma, a benign painful swelling of the nerve, leading to extreme discomfort in the forefoot and tingling and pain in some of the toes.

-Associated with the Meta-tarsalgia we often find a generalised
+Associated with the meta tarsalgia we often find a generalised plantar myofascitis

 with pain running under the foot, down towards the heel.